 The standard classification of industrial activity in Ireland is NACE, which is a statistical classification of economic activities* developed in the European Community.
 NACE is an acronym derived from the French title 'Nomenclature générale des Activités économiques dans les Communautés Européennes'.
 The NACE classification of economic activities in the European Community is used for a wide variety of European statistics in the economic, social, environmental, and agricultural domains.

-The original version of NACE (NACE 70), introduced in 1970, was replaced by NACE Rev.1 in 1990, which in turn underwent a minor update in 2002 to establish NACE Rev. 1.1.
-The current version of NACE is NACE Rev. 2., which was established by Regulation (EC) no 1893/2006 of the European Parliament and of the Council in 2006.
-This was replaced by Commission Delegated Regulation (EU) 2023/137 of 10 October 2022, establishing NACE Rev. 2.1 which will be used for the production of European statistics from 2025.
+The original version of NACE (NACE 70), introduced in 1970, replaced by NACE Rev. 1 in 1990, which in turn underwent a minor update in 2002 to establish NACE Rev. 1.1.
+This was updated with a new version of NACE - NACE Rev. 2. in 2006.
+The current version of NACE - NACE Rev. 2.1 was adopted by Commission Delegated Regulation (EU) 2023/137 of 10 october 2022 which established NACE Rev. 2.1 which will be used for the production of European statistics from Jan 1st 2025.

 NACE consists of a hierarchical structure: